Kerwood/linuxblog-xyz/src/posts/seafile-7-docker-compose/README.md

 blog: true
 tags: [seafile, docker-compose, config]
 ---
-Below is my personal Docker Compose file for deloying Seafile.
-I'm running Seafile behind a Traefik proxy, as I do with all of my web applications.
+A Docker Compose configuration example on deploying Seafile.
+In this example I'll deploy it in a Traefik proxy network and with the appropriate Traefik labels.

 There are 3 services that make up Seafile.
 A MariaDB, Memcached key-value store and Seafile itsself.
 If you look closely, you can see that there are two networks, `traefik-proxy` which should exist and `seafile` which Docker Compose will create.
 All 3 services are added to the `seafile` network and the `seafile` service is also added to the already existing `traefik-proxy` network, for enabling Traefik to proxy traffic to the service.